-An abscess is a tender, soft, swelling generally surrounded by an area of skin coloured from pink to deep red.
-The middle of an abscess is full of pus and debris.
+An abscess is a tender, soft, swelling filled with pus, often surrounded by an area of skin coloured from pink to deep red.

-Painful and warm to touch, abscesses can appear anywhere on your body.
-The most common sites are in your armpits (axillae), areas around your anus and vagina (Bartholin's abscess), the base of your spine (pilonidal abscess), around a tooth (dental abscess), and in your groin.
+An abscess can be painful and warm to touch, and can appear anywhere on your body.
+The most common sites are in your armpits (axillae), areas around your anus and vagina (Bartholin's abscess), the base of your spine (pilonidal abscess), around a tooth ( dental abscess), and in your groin.
 Inflammation around a hair follicle can also lead to the formation of an abscess, which is called a boil (furuncle).

 Unlike other infections, antibiotics alone will not usually cure an abscess.
 Generally, an abscess must be opened and the pus drained out in order for it to improve.
 Sometimes draining occurs on its own if the pocket of pus breaks through the skin, but often it is necessary for a doctor to carry out a procedure called incision and drainage.